Corporate Services Contact Us

 • Standard Vacuum Refining Company vs. Its Workmen

 In this case, it was noticed that the doctrine of welfare state confinement, which has its roots in the country's progressive philosophy of government assistance state-bound and directed deeply in the country's which made the idea of the tradition of laissez-faire supreme, was developed to explain the transformation of ideas and conception of labor.
 The welfare state's policy also becomes more dynamic in areas where the general community's social consciousness grows more vibrant and active.
-The labor dilemma is no longer just an issue of math and physical fulfillment.
+The labour dilemma is no longer just an issue of math and physical fulfilment.

 • K. Iron and Steel Company Ltd. vs. Iron and Steel Mazdoor Union

-In the case of fairness Vivien Bose speaking on behalf of the Supreme Court, the Apex Court ruled that the Tribunal's decision must be founded on accepted criteria and not include any notions of purported fairness or coercion to protect the interests of the workforce.
-According to Mr. Bose, the concept of socio-economic fairness should not be developed in a way that gives the laborer an unfair advantage.
+In the case of fairness, Vivien Bose speaking on behalf of the Supreme Court, the Apex Court ruled that the Tribunal's decision must be founded on accepted criteria and not include any notions of purported fairness or coercion to protect the interests of the workforce.
+According to Mr. Bose, the concept of socio-economic fairness should not be developed in a way that gives the labourer an unfair advantage.

 Conclusion